top of page

 0

-Causes of Dengue:
+Causes of Dengue

 Dengue is caused by four closely related viruses known as serotypes (DEN-1, DEN-2, DEN-3, and DEN-4).
 Infection with one serotype does not confer immunity against the others, complicating prevention efforts.

-During the monsoon season, increased rainfall can lead to more standing water, intensifying the risk of dengue outbreaks.
-For example, in Brazil, a reported spike in cases during the rainy season increased from 10,000 in February to over 120,000 by May in recent years.
+Example: For example, in Brazil, a reported increase in cases during the rainy season increased from 10,000 in February to over 120,000 by May in recent years.

-Human Behavior:
+Human Behavior

 • High fever